amfeng/todidnt/README.md

 (:construction: This project is currently under construction! :construction:)

 Todidnt is a command line utility to help you track down TODOs and FIXMEs that you always said you'd do but haven't actually done yet.
-It also generates pretty graphs to show you TODO history in your repository over time:
+It also generates pages (rdoc-style) to show you things like pretty graphs of your repository TODOs over time.

 ![todidnt-rails-screenshot](https://cloud.githubusercontent.com/assets/286015/3520069/33fe0e7e-0727-11e4-9a88-6b70dbff236c.png)